 This course is available for CEUs for a nominal fee or can be viewed for free without any CEUs.

-This continuing nursing education activity is approved for 10 CEUs by the American Associate of Neuroscience Nurses, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+This nursing continuing professional development activity was approved by the American Association of Neuroscience Nurses for 9 contact hours, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.